 The Work Continues!

 Preservation and renovation efforts commenced in May 2022, including upgraded flooring in Hadley Hall, the kitchens, bathrooms, and foyer, as well as scraping and painting the exterior of the building.
 In the summer of 2023, extensive restoration work on the steeple was completed.
-In June of 2024, work began on fixing the bell-ringing apparatus.
+In June of 2024, the bell-ringing apparatus was repaired, and in January 2025 work was completed in Hadley Hall to add insulation to the ceiling space and improve air-sealing, which will dramatically improve the efficiency of our mechanical and electrical systems, and make the space more comfortable for our congregation and the 200+ community members who use this space each week.
+These improvements are expected to reduce our annual energy costs for oil and electricity, as well.

-Thank you to our generous donors who have helped us raise $180,000 through
+1THANK YOU to the many generous donors who have helped us raise over $240,000

 Projects Completed so Far: